Just as he who called you is holy, so be holy in all you do...

 HOW TO GET THE MOST OUT OF CALLED:

-INTRODUCTION: Welcome everyone, this is the second meeting of Winter 2026 Semester for the Called Men’s Growth
+INTRODUCTION: Welcome everyone, this is the fifth meeting of Winter 2026 Semester for the Called Men’s Growth

 Group.